VictorSegura99/Pinball-Droid/README.md

 - If you hit the 3 Lights in the same row you get 1500 points and a Letter gets active.
 - You you hit the big light in the high part of the map 20k Points hole gets open.
 - If you fall into a deactivated hole, you get 1k points.
-- If you pass through arrows you active 5k or 10k holes, depending on the arrows.
+- If you pass through arrows you activate 5k or 10k holes, depending on the arrows.
 - If you hit the bouncers or the tiangles you get 200 points.
-- If you active 1 light of the start of the map you get 500 points.
+- If you active 1 light point of the start of the map you get 500 points.
-- If you active all 3 lights of the begining of the map, you get x2 combo everytime you do it.
+- If you active all 3 lights points of the begining of the map, you get x2 combo everytime you do it.
 If you acomplish to get to HELD, you get x20 bonus.

 _____________________________
 Sources: